-EDU 600 Principles of Urban Education 4
+EDU 600, Principles of Urban Education, 4 credits

 This course is designed for graduate level study and conducted in seminar format.
 The purpose is to explore the impact of successful teaching of diverse students in urban classrooms.
 Students in the seminar will examine issues related to urban education mirrored in research, theory, and practice while looking at instructional approaches as reflected in the Standards of Effective Practice.
 Topics will include but not exclusive to multicultural competencies, curriculum transformation, and teacher dispositions.
 In addition, students will come to understand the role of the students' family, culture, social class, and ethnicity.
 The seminar is designed to meet several Standards of Effective Practice for the State of Minnesota Board of Teaching (BOT) (State Statute 8700.2000) for all teacher licensing programs.

-Other Information: N
+Other Information: Note: Departmental Approval required to register.
+Clinical field experience hours are part of the course requirements.
+This is an introductory graduate-level course for students seeking to complete the post baccalaureate process for teaching licensure.
+Post-baccalaureate students who have taken EDU 200 Introduction to Urban Education and EDU 203 Multicultural Education should not take this course.